Martyn Reed, Nuart, Stavanger (NO)

 Erik Sæter Jørgensen, Sæter Jørgensen Contemporary (NO/FR)

-Erik Sæter Jørgensen is an artist, curator and writer.
-In 2017 he founded Sæter Jørgensen Contemporary, a project-driven art advisory service, project space and studio practice predominantly active in France and Norway.
+Erik Sæter Jørgensen is the founder of Sæter Jørgensen Contemporary, a non-profit gallery for emerging and underrepresented art, a nomadic curatorial platform and studio practice.
+Sæter Jørgensen Contemporary was established in 2018 to provide a platform for artists to realise untraditional projects while receiving the comprehensive, long-term support associated with a traditional gallery model.
 Before founding his own company, Sæter Jørgensen was gallery manager at Galleri Opdahl, a leading contemporary art gallery in Scandinavia.
 He has also been co-curator at the project space Prosjektrom Normanns in Stavanger, Norway and an editor at NATT&DAG, a monthly free urban magazine based in Norway covering music, movies, fashion and visual arts.

 International Advisory Board